obsidianmd/obsidian-help/en/Editing and formatting/Edit and preview Markdown.md

 You can reveal the syntax for any Markdown-formatted text by moving the text cursor to it.

 > [!tip]
-> Since Live Preview lets you see the formatted in the editing view, it often removes the need to switch between editor views.
+> Since Live Preview lets you see the formatting in the editing view, it often removes the need to switch between editor views.

 ### Source mode